00486100

 Monday - Friday 7:30AM — 5:00PM *

-* Hours after 5pm are only offered on Monday and Wednesday of the first week of each academic term.
+* Hours are extended until 6:00 p.m. on the first day of each academic term.